 Fertilization with Intracytoplasmic Sperm Injection (ICSI).

 ICSI is one of the most effective methods of fertilizing eggs in recent times, especially when insufficient sperm is available, sperm parameters are compromised, or when previous fertilization methods have failed.
-Through ICSI, even the most severe cases of male infertility – very low numbers of sperm or even no sperm in the ejaculate – can be successfully treated with ICSI.
+Through ICSI, even the most severe cases of male infertility (very low numbers of sperm or no sperm during ejaculation) can be successfully treated with ICSI.
 In such severe cases, sperm could be obtained from the testes or epididymis by a minor outpatient procedure, unless the man (husband) does not have the genetic ability to make sperm.

 After the eggs are fertilized and the required number of embryos has been transferred, extra embryos can be frozen (“cryopreserved”) for future use by the couple.
-Medifem Multi-Specialist Hospital and Fertility Centre, cryopreservation of embryos is carried out either on the third day after egg retrieval or on the fifth or sixth day after egg retrieval (the “blastocyst” stage).
-Embryos that have potential to become successful pregnancies in the future are cryopreserved.
+In Medifem Multi-Specialist Hospital and Fertility Centre, cryopreservation of embryos is carried out either on the third day after egg retrieval or on the fifth or sixth day after egg retrieval (the “blastocyst” stage).
+Embryos that have the potentials to become successful pregnancies are cryopreserved.

 Our male patients are not left out.
 We provide urology services in an atmosphere that is caring, private, and comfortable.

-In addition to semen analysis, semen cryopreservation, and intrauterine inseminations, we perform in vitro fertilization (IVF) procedures and sperm preparation for intracytoplasmic sperm injection (ICSI) in our laboratory.
-We also offer the convenience of safe, reliable sperm cryopreservation at a minimal cost.
+In addition to semen analysis, semen cryopreservation, and intrauterine inseminations, we perform in vitro fertilization (IVF) procedures, and sperm preparation for intracytoplasmic sperm injection (ICSI) in our laboratory.
+We also offer the conveniences of safe, reliable sperm cryopreservation at a minimal cost.

-Testicular and epididymal sperm can be cryopreserved for future use so there is new hope to men with severely impaired spermatogenesis, allowing them to potentially bank very small numbers of sperm for a future IVF cycle.
+Testicular and epididymal sperm can be cryopreserved for future use to give hope to men with severely impaired spermatogenesis, allowing them to potentially bank very small numbers of sperm for future IVF cycle.